hydraulic-institute/edb/source/00_introduction-definitions-references/01_home.md

 <units us = "This page is currently set to U.S. customary units." metric = "This page is currently set to Metric units."/>

+=scrolling-logos=
+folder: logos
+title_text: Thank you to our Data Tool Site Supporters:
+title_style: text-align:left;font-weight:bold;font-style:italic;
+footer_text: Site Supporters include HI member and partner organizations that have either volunteered their time and knowledge or contributed resources for the site’s development and continued improvement.
+The Hydraulic Institute thanks them as the site would not be possible without their efforts.
+If your organization is interested in supporting the continuous improvement and development of these tools please contact, membership@pumps.org for more information.
+footer_style: text-align:left;font-size:smaller;
+=scrolling-logos=

 # About the Hydraulic Institute
 The **Hydraulic Institute (HI)** is a non-profit organization dedicated to advancing the pump industry.
 The Institute offers a wide variety of programs and services, each tailored to support the needs of the industry including pump and system standards, certification, training, workforce development, and advocacy.